(includes Waterloo Creek and Myall Creek slaughters)

 Lewis seems to have fancied himself as a bit of an explorer.
 The Australian (13 February 1841 and post) reported that he had returned from a mission to Corner Inlet to rescue survivors of the Clonmel, which had run aground there, announcing that he had discovered a vast inland lake.
 Local fishermen, who knew the area well, promptly informed the public that the ‘grand harbour’ at Corner Inlet that Lewis had supposedly discovered was actually well known to them as a sea channel.
 Since they had treated the channel as their own private secret, the newspapers took the view that the first person to announce the existence of the channel had the right to claim its discovery.

 In August 1845, the now retired Captain Lewis, having just returned from a visit to England, travelled to Sydney with another petition to the Legislative Council.
 In it, he explained that due to ill health he was no longer able to attend to his duties as harbour master at Port Phillip.
-Lewis, although still a relatively young man, had suffered a stroke that left him partially paralysed and mentally disturbed.
-He had become obsessed with getting a reward for the Isabella mission and for his role in returning William D’Oyly to his relatives.
-According to his petition, his physical and mental conditions were the result of a coup de soleil, i.e. severe sunburn or heatstroke, brought on as a direct result of his work as Port Phillip’s harbour master, for which he claimed he was surely entitled to some government compensation.
+Lewis, although still a relatively young man, had suffered a stroke that left him partially paralysed and suffering from brain damage.
+His damaged mind had become obsessed with getting a reward for the Isabella mission and for his role in returning William D’Oyly to his relatives.
+According to his petition, probably prepared by friends, his physical and mental conditions were the result of a coup de soleil, i.e. severe sunburn or heatstroke, brought on as a direct result of his work as Port Phillip’s harbour master, for which he claimed he was surely entitled to some government compensation.
 He reminded the Legislative Council of his services in the Torres Strait, and requested either a grant of land from the Crown or the sum of £300.
 He also pointed out that he had ‘erected a house on some government land, at a cost of upwards of £300, as it appeared without proper authority, and for which compensation to the amount of £100 only had been allowed.’

 The NSW Legislative Council finally took pity on him and reluctantly granted him a gratuity of £300, but only in lieu of a pension, whereas Lewis would surely have been expecting it in addition to a pension.30 One year’s wage equivalent instead of an annuity was a terrible outcome.
 Lewis returned to Wales soon after to live as an invalid with his elderly parents.
 He died in January 1853, aged 48.31 The only lasting tribute to his pioneering role as Melbourne’s first harbour master is the channel at Corner Inlet, which bears the name ‘Lewis Channel’.